mgastner/cartogram-cpp/README.md

 ```

 #### Installing FFTW3

 1. Go to [FFTW's website](http://www.fftw.org/download.html "FFTW Downloads Page").
-2. Install the latest version of FFTW
+2. Install the latest version of FFTW.
 3. Unarchive the file with: `tar zxvf fftw-3.3.9.tar.gz` (Note: the version number may be different).
-4. Go to the directory with: `cd fftw-3.3.9`
+4. Go to the directory with: `cd fftw-3.3.9`.
 5. Run the following commands (you may copy and paste all of them at once):

 ```
 ./configure
 make